Kicking You When You're Already Down: The Multipronged Impact of Austerity on Crime: Introduction

-In this study, we focus on the effect of austerity on crime specifically on how the Welfare Reform Act 2012 impacted crime in England and Wales.
-To do so, we exploit district-level variation in exposure to the welfare reforms, using a measure from \citet{BF2013}.\footnote{ In the paper, the term ``districts'' refers to the local governments (local authority districts and unitary authorities) in England and Wales.
-For more details, see \url{https://www.ons.gov.uk/methodology/geography/ukgeographies/administrativegeography/england} and \url{https://www.ons.gov.uk/methodology/geography/ukgeographies/administrativegeography/wales}.} We use very detailed geospatial crime data in order to study two complementary aspects of crime: the district crime rate -- in order to get a sense of the changes in crime \textit{across} districts -- and the concentration of crime -- which sheds light on how crime changes \textit{within} a district.
+In this paper, we fill this lacuna.
+Specifically, we consider how the Welfare Reform Act 2012 -- the flagship piece of legislation of the austerity program -- impacted crime in England and Wales.
+To do so, we harness district-level variation in exposure to the welfare reforms, using a measure for austerity incidence developed by \citet{BF2013}.\footnote{ In the paper, the term ``districts'' refers to the local governments (local authority districts and unitary authorities) in England and Wales.
+For more details, see \url{https://www.ons.gov.uk/methodology/geography/ukgeographies/administrativegeography/england} and \url{https://www.ons.gov.uk/methodology/geography/ukgeographies/administrativegeography/wales}.} This measure takes into account district-level benefit claimant counts across the ten key areas of the welfare system impacted by the welfare cuts, prior to the imposition of the austerity reforms, and then simulates the impact of the Welfare Reform Act based on detailed information of the decrease in funding from various government departments.
+This measure is particularly useful in our setting, as it rules out any possibility of crime affecting welfare take-up, thus preventing any concerns of reverse causality.

-Although economists have studied the criminogenic effects of changes to the labor market \citep{RWE2001,GWM2002,MM2004,Edmark2005}, of unemployment benefits \citep{MM2006}, and of police numbers \citep{DMW2011}, we are not aware of other work that has considered how the austerity reforms, in the UK or in other countries, have impacted crime.
-In tackling this important question, we document four key results.
+We use street-level crime data that spans all of England and Wales in order to study the causal effect of austerity on two distinct dimensions of crime: (i) the district crime rate -- to measure changes \textit{across} districts -- and (ii) the concentration of crime -- which sheds light on how crime changes \textit{within} a district.
+We supplement our crime data with data on recidivism, in order to understand \textit{who} is driving the changes in crime that we document, and information on house prices and housing characteristics in order to conduct welfare analysis.

+Our baseline empirical strategy involves the use a (non-staggered) difference-in-differences approach.
+We provide a battery of evidence in support of the key identifying assumption of parallel trends in this setting, taking into account the recent critique of pre-trends testing by \cite{Roth202X}.
+We use two different crime data series to provide three streams of evidence in support of parallel trends: (i) placebo regressions based on the pre-reform period, (ii) graphical evidence of the pre-trends in the raw crime data and (iii) an application of the recent work by \citet{RR2022}, which provides bounds on our key treatment effects under the assumption of parallel trend violations.
+Taken together, the evidence we present here is strongly supportive of parallel trends in crime outcomes across areas of different exposure to austerity measures.

+In investigating the impact of the UK austerity program on crime outcomes, we document four interrelated findings.